edoardosarri24/reinforcement-learning/README.md

 ---

 # Install
-Clone the repository and install the requirements:
+Clone the repository and install the requirements.
+This line were tested for osx-arm64.

 ```bash
 git clone https://github.com/edoardosarri24/Reinforcement-learning.git